-Witness Cologne’s Carnival Celebrations
+Witness Cologne’s carnival celebrations

-This fun filled time in the city officially begins at 11:11am on the 11th of November each year, with the celebrations starting at Heumarkt square.
-The opening event features performances by famous musicians and appearances by “the Cologne Trio” (Dreigestirn) – the carnival figures of the Priest, Peasant and Maiden.
+Glistening events and paradesThis fun-filled time in the city officially begins at 11:11 on November 11 each year, with the celebrations starting at Heumarkt square.
+The opening event features performances by famous musicians and appearances by ‘the Cologne Trio’ (Dreigestirn) – the carnival figures of the Priest, Peasant and Maiden.

-At the Women’s Carnival Day you will get to experience the party the way it was historically.
-Early in the morning on the commute to work, all the local women are dressed up in lavish fancy dress.
-Following tradition, at the street parties women may approach any man and give them a festival kiss called a Bützje.
+Women’s Carnival Day (Weiberfastnacht)At the Women’s Carnival Day, you can experience the party the way it was historically.
+Early in the morning on the commute to work, you’ll spot several local women in lavish fancy dress.
+According to tradition, women at the street parties may approach any man and give them a festival kiss known as a Bützje.
 But not all men will get a kiss!
-Women can also choose to come with a pair of scissors and cut off the man’s tie.
+Women can also choose to come with a pair of scissors and cut off a man’s tie.

 The Radisson Blu Hotel in Cologne is situated within easy reach of the downtown area, where the main events take place.